hannesmann/thesis-project-2024/README.md

 ### Running the server

 Before starting the server, API keys should be added in `secrets.toml`.
+For more detailed instructions on setting up keys for Microsoft Intune, see [docs/intune.md](docs/intune.md).

 ```bash
 # Install dependencies